-Ever since the pandemic forced us to work remotely, we’ve been trying to recreate connecting in-person experiences.
+Ever since the pandemic forced us to work remotely, we start e-commerce businesses from home and trying to recreate connecting in-person experiences.
 We’ve tried apps that let us move avatars through spatial audio experiences or play little games.
 It’s not the same as being together in person, but it’s a step closer.

 Two digital worlds that were successful in recreating a previously offline experience are Roblox with a Lil Nas X concert and Fortnite with a Travis Scott concert.
 That is the idea of the Metaverse: a digital experience spanning interaction, commerce, experiences, interoperability, and the Internet of Things.

 It’s actually very difficult to define the Metaverse in a single sentence.
 Mark Zuckerberg made it a bit more tangible in a recent interview with The Verge: